How to Check Irrigation Hoses & Clean Your Lid

 Once you've gained access to the underside of your lid, focus your inspection on:

-There may be slight variations depending on Gardyn type and model.
-The underside of a Gardyn Home and Gardyn Studio lid are provided as examples, below.
+There may be slight variations depending on the Gardyn type and model.
+The undersides of a Gardyn Home and a Gardyn Studio lid are provided as examples below.

 Ensure there are no kinks in any hose.
-If there are and rearranging the hose does not seem to resolve the kink, you may cut a very small amount of the hose off one end to shorten it before reattaching it.
-Just be sure to be conservative as you cannot reattach what you cut off!
+If there are, and rearranging the hose does not resolve the issue, you can cut a minimal amount of the hose off one end to shorten it before reattaching it.
+Just be sure to be conservative so the host is not too short!

 An example of a kink (top) and the kink resolved (bottom)